-Emotional regulation: There is a a large amount of imagery that can be utilized to help a client control emotional regulation problems.
+Emotional regulation: There is a large amount of imagery that can be utilised to help a client control emotional regulation problems.

 Risk assessment: This is a huge area but I highly recommend it and to always go through it with your client in regards to having suicidal thoughts as they may not have the intention to act on them.